karstengresch/agentur/README.md

 The core redaction team is built by exactly three individuals (more to this later).

 ### Voting (Up And Down)
+A fact, submitted to agentur's fact space gets announced to other redaction teams.
+These teams can upvote or downvote submitted facts by its importance scope.

+There are the following importance scopes:

 ### Commercial Use